eddiebrett/eddiewebsite2020/README.md

 - The mental game is just a bit of additional fun to give users a reason to return to site, whilst researching other artists i couldn't see any sites with this can of quirk and so i thought it would be a cool thing to add.
 ### Features Left to Implement
 - Once the project is in full swing and mate is touring we will also create a new page called 'touring' a gig type poster designed in photoshop to relay all of the information regarding gig dates and upcoming shows.
+- the youtube videos take quite a while to load so i want to add some spinners to let the user know something is coming.

 ## Technologies Used